1995–96 Newcastle United F.C. season

-During the 1995–96 FA Premier League season, English club Newcastle United participated in the Premier League, finishing in second place.
+During the 1995–96 FA Premier League season, English club Newcastle United participated in the Premier League, finishing in second place; their best finish to date.

 Season summary

 The 1995–96 season saw Sir John Hall's millions allow Newcastle to invest heavily in players from across the world.
 With a total of some £16 million spent on the signings of Les Ferdinand, David Ginola, Warren Barton and Shaka Hislop before the start of the season, Kevin Keegan's team made a strong start.
 Colombian striker Faustino Asprilla and England midfielder David Batty were also attracted to the north-east in February 1996 for a combined total of around £11 million.

 An explosive start to the season saw Newcastle storm to the top of the Premier League table.
 Newcastle led the league for virtually all of the season from August until mid-March, and by Christmas had established a 10-point lead over Manchester United.
 Though they lost 2–0 at Old Trafford on 27 December, they still managed to extend this lead to 12 points on 20 January 1996, putting them in prime position for the title with 15 matches remaining.
 However, Manchester United – bolstered by the return of Eric Cantona from suspension – then enjoyed a surge in form.
 Despite an emphatic 2–1 win at Middlesbrough largely inspired by debutant Faustino Asprilla, Newcastle lost five of their next eight.
 Newcastle dropped vital points away to West Ham and Manchester City, whilst a 1–0 win for Alex Ferguson's team at St James' Park on 4 March ended Newcastle's 100% home record in the league and cut their lead to a single point, and further away defeats at Arsenal, Liverpool and Blackburn Rovers allowed Manchester United to overtake them and establish a lead that would ultimately prove decisive.

 Ferguson's mind games added further heat to the title race and provoked an infamous rant from Keegan live on Sky Sports on 29 April 1996, following his team's 1–0 win at Leeds United.
 A 1–1 draw at Nottingham Forest three days later left Newcastle needing to beat Tottenham Hotspur, and Manchester United needing to lose against Middlesbrough, if the title was to return to Tyneside for the first time since 1927.
 In the end, a 1–1 draw proved academic as Manchester United beat the Teessiders 3–0, thus winning by four points.
-Newcastle's second place finish was nonetheless their highest finish for 69 years.
+Newcastle's second-place finish was nonetheless their highest finish for 69 years.